 Fitger and Anneke had much greater success than their predecessors.
 The company grew throughout the late nineteenth and early twentieth centuries, adding buildings and employees to their facility at 600 East Superior Street as the years progressed.
 In 1890 the brewery installed Minnesota’s first ice machine.
 Sales continued to grow, and the brewery continued to expand.

-That growth stopped abruptly in 1918, when Prohibition shut down beer manufacturing and sales.
+That growth stopped abruptly in 1918, when early Prohibition in Duluth shut down beer manufacturing and sales.
 Fitger and Anneke scrabbled to keep the brewery operational and Duluthians employed.
-They sold their Brewery Saloon to bartender Joseph Wisocki.
-Wisocki would later rename the saloon The Pickwick after a near-beer made by Fitger’s.
+They leased their Brewery Saloon to bartender Joseph Wisocki.
+Wisocki would later rename the saloon the Pickwick after a near-beer made by Fitger’s.
 During Prohibition, Fitger’s made candy, distributed cigars, and manufactured non-alcoholic beverages.
-Their most popular brand was Silver Spray, which mixed well with the bootleg liquor.
-In 1928Fitger’s turned part of the brewery into the Silver Spray Boxing Gym.
+Their most popular brand was Silver Spray, which mixed well with the bootleg liquor and was sold in thirty-three states.

 Duluth Brewing & Malting

 Fitger’s had no serious competition in Duluth until 1895, when brewmaster Reiner Hoch and Charles Meeske established the Duluth Brewing & Malting Company.
 In 1896 Hoch and Meeske began construction on a six-story brick brewery at Twenty-Ninth Avenue West and Helm Street.
 The massive building featured arched windows and at least three towers and was trimmed with brownstone quarried at Fond du Lac.